Interactive Question Answering Systems: Literature Review: Question Answering Approaches

 where the transitions between the \textit{exploratory} questions posed by the system and the related answers are interleaved by user feedback, in case she is knowledgeable or not on those topics.

 Dually, in a \textbf{User Driven Conversational Question Answering System for Exploration} we obtain:

-Differently from $IQA^e$, in the \textit{exploratory} case the system-generated query $q^i$ at the $i$-th step also considers the two sets $Q^i$ and $A^i$ containing the previously generated queries $Q^i=\{q',\ldots, q^{i-1}\}$ as well as their corresponding answers $A^i=\{a,a',\ldots,a^{i-1}\}$.
+Differently from $IQA^e$, in the \textit{conversational} case the system-generated query $q^i$ at the $i$-th step also considers the two sets $Q^i$ and $A^i$ containing the previously generated queries $Q^i=\{q',\ldots, q^{i-1}\}$ as well as their corresponding answers $A^i=\{a,a',\ldots,a^{i-1}\}$.
 The same happens in the disambiguation case for the system-generated answer $a^i$. \begin{definition}[Conversation History and Conversation Span] Given a conversational sequence of exploratory or disambiguation steps we define \textbf{Conversation History} at step $i$ as $h^i = Q^i \cup A^i$ where $Q^i=\{q',\ldots, q^{i-1}\}$ and $A^i=\{a,a',\ldots,a^{i-1}\}$.
 For a step $l$ and a step $i$, with $l<i$ we define \textbf{Conversation Span} as $s^{l,i} = h^i - h^l$. \end{definition} A conversation history contains all the user-driven and system-driven interactions up to a certain point of the conversation.
 They can be interpreted as the context for the next question to answer.
 A conversation span represents the conversation history from a certain step $l$ up to a step $i$.
 We can see that $h^i = s^{0,i}$.
 So, what we will say for $s^{l,i}$ always holds also for $h^i$.
 Once again, we see that in a system-driven conversational exploration, at each step the system always generates the answer $a^i$ to the query $q^i$ and the next question to ask $q^{i+1}$.
 Also in this case, since the next query is generated by the system, it is always unambiguous.
 Hence, no disambiguation interaction is needed.
 This could not be the case for a user-driven conversational exploration.
-In fact, the user-generated query $q^i$ may result ambiguous to the system and then require a further interaction for disambiguation.
+In fact, the user-generated query $q^i$ may result \updated{in ambiguity} to the system and then require further interaction for disambiguation.
 Here, we can generalize with respect to the definition of a $IQA^d$ and assume multiple steps of interaction to disambiguate $q^i$ in a situation like in the following:

 where the conversational system is not able to disambiguate $q^i$ given a conversational span $s^{l,i}$, and then it starts $k$ multiple rounds of disambiguation steps until it gets enough information to compute the answer $a^i$.
-Then, the user driven interaction may continue to explore the addressed information space.
+Then, the user-driven interaction may continue to explore the addressed information space.